neurodoclove/neurodoclove.github.io/README.md

 # Welcome to neurodoclove's collection of notion widgets

-Here are the widget contained within this collection along with their live tweakable versions in codepen.
+Here are the widgets contained within this collection along with their live tweakable versions in codepen.

 - Deadline Widget (Shows days)
   - https://codepen.io/neurodoclove/pen/gOXxbWV